AdobeDocs/experience-manager-65.pt-BR/help/forms/using/admin-help/registering-as-a-user.md

 title: Registrando-se como usuário
 seo-title: Registering as a User
 description: Saiba como você pode usar documentos protegidos por política recebidos de um usuário de segurança de documentos, mesmo que você seja externo à organização do usuário.
-seo-description: Learn how you can use policy-protected documents that you receive from an document security user, even if you are external to the user’s organization.
+seo-description: Learn how you can use policy-protected documents that you receive from an document security user, even if you are external to the user's organization.
 uuid: 4648b358-f545-434f-a3b2-2937e961dc64
 products: SG_EXPERIENCEMANAGER/6.5/FORMS
 content-type: reference